 Christopher Holmes Smith

-Christopher Holmes Smith is a Clinical Professor in the School of Communication at USC's Annenberg School for Communication and Journalism where he also serves as co-director of the Media, Economics, and Entrepreneurship program.
+Christopher H. Smith is a Clinical Professor in the School of Communication at USC's Annenberg School for Communication and Journalism where he also serves as co-director of the Media, Economics, and Entrepreneurship program.

 Before joining the faculty at USC Annenberg, Smith served as the director of Primary Research for Ruder Finn Public Relations in New York City.

 Smith earned his doctoral and master's degrees in media and cultural studies from the University of Wisconsin-Madison and his bachelor's degree in sociology from the University of Chicago.
 Smith lives in Los Angeles with his wife and two children.